 Modern Slavery Statement

-Joint Modern Slavery and Human Trafficking Statement 2021
+Joint Modern Slavery and Human Trafficking Statement

 1. Introduction

-SCO, SFRS and SP consider the obligations placed on commercial organisations under section 54(1) of the Modern Slavery Act 2015 are vital in combating Modern Slavery and Human Trafficking.
+Staffordshire Commissioner’s Office (SCO), SFRS and SP consider the obligations placed on commercial organisations under section 54(1) of the Modern Slavery Act 2015 are vital in combating Modern Slavery and Human Trafficking.

-This statement sets out our current practices to tackle and prevent Modern Slavery and Human Trafficking within SCO, SFRS, SP commissioned services, investments, or its supply chain, including the duty to identify and report such instances to the relevant bodies.
+This statement sets out our current practices to tackle and prevent Modern Slavery and Human Trafficking (MSHT) within SCO, SFRS, SP commissioned services, investments, or its supply chain, including the duty to identify and report such instances to the relevant bodies.

-Modern Slavery is used as umbrella terms to refer to the illegal exploitation of people for personal or commercial gain.
+Modern Slavery is an umbrella term to refer to the illegal exploitation of people for personal or commercial gain.
 It covers a wide range of abuse and exploitation including, slavery, human trafficking, servitude, and forced or compulsory labour.
 Victims of Modern Slavery can be of any age, gender, nationality, and ethnicity.
 They are tricked or threatened into work and may feel unable to leave or report the crime through fear or intimidation.
 They also may not recognise themselves as a victim.
 Victims may also be subject to more than one type of exploitation at the same time.

 2. About the Organisations

-Staffordshire Fire and Rescue Service has 33 Community Fire Stations across the county; made up of three main areas: the Northern Service Delivery Group which covers Stoke-on-Trent, Staffordshire Moorlands and Newcastle-under-Lyme; the Eastern Service Delivery Group covering Tamworth, Lichfield and East Staffordshire; and the Western Service Delivery Group covering Stafford, South Staffordshire and Cannock.
+Staffordshire Fire and Rescue Service has 33 Community Fire Stations across the county; made up of three main areas: Northern Service Delivery Group which covers Stoke-on-Trent, Staffordshire Moorlands and Newcastle-under-Lyme; Eastern Service Delivery Group covering Tamworth, Lichfield and East Staffordshire; and the Western Service Delivery Group covering Stafford, South Staffordshire and Cannock.
 SFRS also deliver a broad range of community safety initiatives, older persons and youth engagement and road safety education alongside business support, fire protection and enforcement activities.

 SCO, SFRS and SP work in the United Kingdom, where the risk of Modern Slavery and Human Trafficking is considered low, however, all employees remain vigilant and will take steps available to manage any risks presented.